tomexiskandar/bintang/README.rst

    #}

+Use insert function to populate a table.
 The parameters are record and columns.

 .. code-block:: python